theninthsky/client-side-rendering/README.md

 }
 ```

-The above script would create a `json/lorem-ipsum.json` file that will be stored in the CDN.
+The above script would create a `json/lorem-ipsum.json` file that will be stored in our CDN.

 Then we simply fetch the static data in our app: